FAQ - Clinics and Externships

 Who Can Participate?Top

 Although eligibility requirements vary, all programs require that students be in good academic standing at the College of Law.
-For internship programs, students must have successfully completed all first-year requirements.
+For externship programs, students must have successfully completed all first-year requirements.
 For clinic programs, students must have successfully completed at least four semesters and 48 academic credit hours, including Professional Responsibility.
 Honor code, conduct code, and criminal cases can impact a student's eligibility to participate in programs.
 For a detailed listing of the eligibility requirements for each program, see the Program Outlines.

 How Do I Apply?Top

-Students apply for clinic and internship programs online.
+Students apply for clinic and externship programs online.
 The application process for spring programs is conducted during the preceding fall semester and application for summer and fall programs is made during the preceding spring semester.
 Application procedures and submission deadlines can be found at How to Apply.

 Students are encouraged to apply for all programs they are genuinely interested in and are instructed to numerically rank their preferences.
 However, students should only apply for programs to which they are willing to be assigned, regardless of how high or low the selection may be ranked.
 Additionally, some programs allow students to indicate their preference of placement locations (i.e., hosting organizations) while other programs do not.
 When solicited, students' preferences are taken into consideration by overseeing professors when making assignments, but are not guaranteed.